yyorulmaz/jira-time-reporter/README.md

 # jira-time-reporter
-Java library which allows to build different time reports from JIRA (based on jira-rest-java-client-re).
+Java library which allows to build various time reports from JIRA (based on jira-rest-java-client-re).